-Having a son or daughter go off to university for the first time can seem daunting.
+Having a student go off to university for the first time can seem daunting.
 It’s a whole new stage in their lives, and you want to help in any way you can.
-It’s often difficult to sit back and look on as your child grapples with decision-making and learns to balance priorities alone: Should I work on a student event or study for my midterm?
+It’s often difficult to sit back and look on as your student grapples with decision-making and learns to balance priorities alone: Should I work on a student event or study for my midterm?
 Should I attend class or play a video game?

-We’ve put this information together in the hope that it will help you navigate this uncharted territory to become the effective sideline student coach you want to be as you watch your son or daughter blossom.
+We’ve put this information together in the hope that it will help you navigate this uncharted territory to become the effective sideline student coach you want to be as you watch your student blossom.
 And of course, we’re always here to answer any questions you might have.

 - Come for a visit: Some factors, such as sense of community, are better seen or felt in person.
 At SJU, you can book a visit any time, but major visit days in the fall, in March, and in May offer special additional features.